nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 A rule-based subscription relates to where a subscriber wishes to receive all published events that meet a particular rule set.
 There are two specific types of rule-based subscription currently:

-- Geographical: Subscriptions that relate to individuals who reside within the geographic boundaries of a specific organisation (For example, a Health Visiting Service wishing to view events for all children within a specific local authority area).
+- Geographical: Subscriptions that relate to individuals who reside within the geographic boundaries of a specific organisation (For example, a Health Visiting Service wishing to view events for all patients within a specific local authority area).
 - Registered Org: Subscriptions that relate to individuals who are registered with a specific organisation (currently only applicable for GP organisations).

-Currently the Subscription API does not support the configuration of generic subscriptions.
-Details of any generic subscriptions required should be appended to the service request required to configure the MESH mailbox to receive event messages.
-This process is outlined on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.
+Generic event message subscriptions can be created using the Subscription API, using the [Create Subscription](explore_create_subscription.html) interaction.
+The organizations MESH mailbox must be configured to receive the required event message types as per the requirements on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.

 ## Subscription matching and message delivery ##